xTriixrx/DLX/README.md

 afterward (ctest runs with `-j 12`), or invoke `ctest -L performance` directly if you only want the performance suites.
 To clean everything, remove the `build/` directory (`rm -rf build`) and deactivate/delete the virtual environment when you’re done.

-The `conan test` command also runs `cargo test --workspace --all-targets` for the `scheduler-rs` workspace, covering unit and integration tests across all Rust crates.

 > **Note:** If you already have GoogleTest installed system-wide (e.g., via Homebrew), the build will use that installation.
 Otherwise, Conan will fetch and build `gtest` from ConanCenter (pass `--build gtest` if a binary isn’t available for your platform).